-EXAMPLE: A shift supervisor must inspect all workers' safety equipment before the employees can start their duties.
+Example: A shift supervisor must inspect all workers' safety equipment before the employees can start their duties.
 Allowing the shift supervisor to start work one hour late would be an undue hardship to this employer because it would cause a business disruption.
 The supervisor's late start would prevent the other shift employees from starting their work and would reduce the productivity of the crew.

 If offering a modified or part-time schedule poses an undue hardship, the employer must consider reassigning the employee to a vacant position that would enable such a schedule.
-But in doing so, an employer is not required to hire additional people or reallocate the employee's essential functions to other workers.
+But in doing so, an employer is not required to hire additional people or reallocate the employee's essential functions to other workers.48

 In the EEOC's view, reassignment is the accommodation of last resort and should be considered only if there are no other effective accommodations that will keep the employee in his current position or if all other accommodations would impose an undue hardship.
-The reassignment should be to a vacant position for which the employee is qualified that provides equivalent pay, benefits, status, etc. If no such vacant position exists, the reassignment can be to a vacant lower level position.
+The reassignment should be to a vacant position for which the employee is qualified that provides equivalent pay, benefits, status, etc., and for which the employee is not required to compete with other applicants.49 If no such vacant position exists, the reassignment can be to a vacant lower level position.50